edersoncorbari/edersoncorbari.github.io/_posts/2019-01-01-scala-spark-graph.md

 # Overview

+This article was also published on the site: [https://dzone.com/articles/bigdata-developing-a-graph-in-spark-and-scala](https://dzone.com/articles/bigdata-developing-a-graph-in-spark-and-scala).

 Recently in my work I needed to create a solution using graph to create a hierarchy of relationship between employees of the company.
 This is a simple problem, but I had never done it in the BigData area and using [Apache Graphx](https://spark.apache.org/graphx/).